shadyEm93/taxiproj/README.md

    git clone https://github.com/shadyEm93/taxiproj.git
    cd taxiproj
 2. Move those downloaded files (dataset and openstreet extracts) into 'data' folder before running anything else
-   - The OSM file should be named `new-york-latest.osm.pbf`.
+   - The OSM file should be named `new-york-latest.osm`.
-   - The dataset should be named `nyc_taxi_data_2014.csv`
+   - The dataset should be named `nyc_taxi_data_2014`
 3. In the terminal use this code 'docker-compose build' to build the image (use vpn for this)
-4. after that run this code in the terminal 'docker-compose up' and start the container (turn off the vpn)
+4. after that run this code in the terminal 'docker-compose up' and start the container (turn off the vpn to do this)
 5. Open another terminal and run this command '  docker-compose logs -f taxi-app '